filethis/ft-user-interaction-form/README.md

 ### \<ft-user-interaction-form\>

-The `ft-user-interaction-form` renders FileThis user interaction requests as a GUI dialog.
+This element renders FileThis user interaction requests as a GUI dialog.

 Given the user interaction request as JSON, this element will dynamically render the dialog widgets it contains.
 These may include a dialog title, static text items, radiobuttons, text entry fields, and links.